Skip to content

 2. Higher Credibility

 Contextual linking lends credibility to both your content and the website or blog.
-This is because a backlink from an authoritative website demonstrates that you conducted thorough research and contributed to the creation of useful content.
+This is because a backlink from an authoritative website demonstrates that you conducted thorough research and contributed to creating helpful affiliate marketing content.

 When links come from popular websites in your industry, your credibility as a blogger or website owner is enhanced.